gpu-ninja/virt-disk-operator/README.md

 ## Features

 * Based on Linux NBD (Network Block Device).
+* Can be run locally (eg. KinD) including on Docker Desktop for Mac (using [containerized udev](tests/config/daemonset-udevd.yaml)).
 * Thin provisioning (eg. virtual disks only take up as much space as they need).
-* LVM logical volume support.
+* LVM2 logical volume support.
-* Can be run locally (eg. KinD) including on Docker Desktop for Mac (using [containerized udev](tests/config/daemonset-udevd.yaml)).
+* LUKS encryption support.

 ## Getting Started